scikit-tda/DREiMac/docs/theory.rst

    - Circular coordinates algorithm, the EM space is the circle :math:`S^1`;
    - Toroidal coordinates algorithm with :math:`\ell` cohomology classes, the EM space is the :math:`\ell`-torus, i.e., the cartesian product of :math:`\ell` circles :math:`S^1 \times \dots \times S^1`;
    - Real projective coordinates algorithm, the EM space is a real projective space :math:`RP^k`.
 In this case, the dimension :math:`k` is selected using the :code:`proj_dim` parameter.
+   - Complex projective coordinates algorithm, the EM space is a complex projective space :math:`CP^k`.
+In this case, the complex dimension :math:`k` is selected using the :code:`proj_dim` parameter.
+Note that in this case the real dimension will be :math:`2k`.
+   - Lens coordinates algorithm, the EM space is a lens space.
+In this case, the dimension is selected using the :math:`k =` :code:`complex_dim`, which results in a lens space of real dimension :math:`2 k-1`.
+The prime determining the lens space is selected using the :code:`prime` parameter.

 - The space :math:`L^{\alpha}` is the :math:`\alpha`-thickening of :math:`L` inside :math:`M`, defined as :math:`L^{\alpha} = \{m \in M : d_M(m,L) < \alpha\}`.